 Actiq Rapid Detox and Medical Detox can be a Safe & Effective Option

-The Waismann Method® for Actiq detox under anesthesia is a medical procedure, performed in a private full service accredited hospital, that eliminates most of the withdrawal symptoms.
-During the procedure the patients are given intravenous medication to sleep, while other medications induce and speed the withdrawal syndrome for approximately 60 minutes.
+The Waismann Method® for Actiq detox under anesthesia is a medical procedure, performed in a full private service accredited hospital, that eliminates most of the withdrawal symptoms.
+During the process, patients are given intravenous medication to sleep, while other medicines induce and speed the withdrawal syndrome for approximately 60 minutes.
 The patient’s vital signs and overall physical reactions are closely monitored by the medical staff before, during and after the detox procedure.

-Our exclusive recovery retreat after care program, is available on a short-term or long-term basis, depending on the guest’s needs.
-Stays can be from simply a few days of self regulation to a few weeks of therapy and professional support.
-Our exclusive accommodations include private suites and our program is tailored for our clients unique needs and life circumstances in a discreet, supportive and compassionate environment.
+Our exclusive recovery retreat and aftercare program, is available on a short-term or long-term basis, depending on the guest’s needs.
+Stays can be from merely for a few days to a few weeks of therapy and professional support.
+Our exclusive accommodations include private suites, and our program focus on each individual unique needs and life circumstances in a discreet, supportive and compassionate environment.

 If you are addicted to Actiq or you know someone who is, please call us at 1-888-987-4673 today.
 Speak to one of our addiction specialists and ask about our Actiq detox options that best fit you needs.